 - Part 1 Rice preparation

 - o date

-- temperature of rice slurry
+- o temperature of rice slurry

-- pH of rice slurry
+- o pH of rice slurry

-- eate used/discarded
+- o eat used/discarded

-- o any corrective action taken if ph or temperature is wrong.

 - Part 2 Sushi assembly

-- o date and time made
+- \circ date and time made

 - o rice temperature

 - o rice pH

 - type fillings

 - temperature of fillings

-- o any corrective action taken if ph or temperature is wrong.
+- o any corrective action taken if pH or temperature is wrona.

 - Part 3 Completed sushi

 - o time assembly finished

-- o temperature of completed sush rolls
+- o temperature of completed sushi rolls

-- o time transport left manufacturing site
+- time transport left manufacturing site

-- temperature of sushi when left the manufacturing site
+- o temperature of sushi when left the manufacturing site

 - o any corrective action taken if the temperature is wrong.

 If you are keeping this record for more than one location, make sure it is clear which premises, stall or off-site location it relates to.
 You can choose the way you keep this information, such as in the record below, in your daily business diary, or somewhere that the information can be retrieved quickly, if requested.
-Use the attachments below if you do not already have this information in existing records.
-If you have received this record template as part of your FoodSmart food safety program, you can upload your own record template into your FoodSmart food safety program via the upload button below.
-If you have accessed this record template from the 'Record keeping' menu above, without logging into the FoodSmart system, you will only be able to download this record template.